 9. Get up and walk around

 The human body was designed to move.
 It wasn’t designed to sit on its derrière for 8 hours a day.
 Sadly many jobs require this.
 But what’s wrong with lots of breaks?
 I know people say they get in a flow of concentration.
 But you can’t possibly concentrate for hours on end.

 10. Move In The Opposite Direction To Sitting

 There’s lots we can do to counteract this.
 Firstly exercise.
 Do some.
 Lots in fact.
-Ideally something nice and high intensity and get the blood pumping and the ticker going.
-But if that’s not your bag just a nice walk and lunchtime is the next best thing.
+Ideally something nice and high in intensity, get the blood pumping and the ticker going.
+But if that’s not your bag just a nice walk at lunchtime can be just as good.

 There you have it.
 We hope you find all these points useful.
 Many of our clients have found many of these tips helpful in helping them get over long standing issues with the added bonus of feeling more relaxed.

-I’d love to hear your thoughts.
+We’d love to hear your thoughts.
 Please share using the social media buttons below.
-If you enjoyed this post please sign up to our newsletter below so you get to know about all of articles as they come out.
+If you enjoyed this post please sign up to our newsletter below so you get to know about all of our articles as they come out.

 If you’d like more information on how our work may benefit you please click the following link to read about our Brighton Physiotherapy and Sports Therapy clinic.